felixlucien/felix-blog/packages/frontend/src/blog/cloudbuild-hosting/auto-deploy-cloud-build.md

 Everything inside our `frontend` folder was created using `create-react-app`, except for the `cloudbuild.yaml` file.
 Note, I've only included a few of the files there, theres heaps more, like a `.gitignore`, etc.

-The reason I've nested `frontend` inside another folder called `packages` is becuase of the M-word: Monorepo...
+The reason I've nested `frontend` inside another folder called `packages` is to set the project up as a Monorepo.
 I'll explain later.

 Inside my `cloudbuild.yaml` I put: